ellamkoch/Pet-Kennel-Shell/README.md

 - Random integer refresher - `Math.floor(Math.random() * (max - min + 1)) + min -` => returns a whole number between min and max.
 Have to do the (max - min + 1) to make sure we're able to use the whole range identified, otherwise it uses what's within the identified range, not all of it as you would think it would.

 ### Future Improvement Idea
-Rubric didn't call for this, but I could add logic in to keep the enrgy and the happiness going below 0 with the bored method.
+Rubric didn't call for this, but I could add logic in to keep the energy and the happiness going below 0 with the bored method.

 ## Day 5 - Follow-Up Assignment: Managing Pet Energy and Happiness
 ### Objective